dawsh2/Mycelium/docs/ACTORS.md

 **Purpose**: Document how Mycelium can grow from pure pub/sub to full actor system without breaking changes.

-**Status**: Phase 1 complete.
-Phase 2 deferred until concrete use case emerges.
+**Status**: ✅ Phase 1 Complete | ✅ Phase 2 Complete

+Phase 1 (Actor-ready foundation) and Phase 2 (full actor system) are both implemented and working!

 ---